RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #175, #176, #177, #178

+Fully decked out the aesthetics for the Forever Melee map and got it completely published.
+This includes walls, and encompassing the matchmaking system and decorating the outside of the boxes.

 ## #169, #170, #171, #172, #173, #174

 Spent all morning upgrading the Forever Melee system to support 5 lobbies.
 I've